hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-instance-copy-tags-to-snapshot-configured.md

-# AWS RDS cluster should be configured to copy tags to snapshots
+# AWS RDS DB instances should be configured to copy tags to snapshots

 | Provider            | Category |
 |---------------------|----------|